Atmaware/monorepo/self-hosting/GUIDE.md

 ## Docker Compose

-We recommend using Docker-compose for the simplest way to deploy Omnivore.
+We recommend using Docker-compose for the simplest way to deploy Ruminer.
 We have provided a configuration in the `self-hosting/docker-compose` folder.

 All networking and persistent storage is handled by the docker-compose file.